 In 1908 Wiltshire United Dairies built a dairy and creamery in the town.
 Merged in 1916 to form United Dairies, in 1931 a private siding was opened from Wootton Bassett Junction railway station to allow milk trains to service the plant.
 Merged into Unigate in 1958, the plant became a key production site for the St Ivel Shape brand yoghurts, before being sold to Danone for £32m.
 The factory resultantly closed in February 2003.
 The site was sold for £19m in August 2004, and the factory demolished in June 2005.
 It was redeveloped as the Beaufort Park housing estate.

-The town is close to RAF Lyneham, with the base situated 4 miles (7 km) to the south.
+The town is close to the former RAF Lyneham, with the base situated 4 miles (7 km) to the south.
 The station was first established with a hard runway in May 1940.
 Having always operated long range transport flights from its long runways, from 1971 the base became the Royal Air Force’s principal tactical transport hub, with the introduction of the C-130 Hercules transport plane.
-The base was slated for closure in 2012 with the retirement of the final C130K Hercules, with all other planes and operations then being transferred to RAF Brize Norton in Oxfordshire.
+The base closed in 2012 with the retirement of the final C130K Hercules, with all other planes and operations then being transferred to RAF Brize Norton in Oxfordshire.

 An official coat of arms was granted to Wootton Bassett Town Council, by Letters Patent of Garter, Clarenceux and Norroy and Ulster Kings of Arms, on 30 August 2011, the day before the date of the Queen’s Patent granting the designation “Royal” to the town.
 The town had previously used unofficial Arms consisting of a chevron between three lozenges: the granted design adapts this to reflect the Royal favour accorded in recognition of Wootton Bassett’s role in recent repatriations of fallen servicemen and women.
 The new coat of arms of Royal Wootton Bassett is: Gules a Chevron Argent between in chief two Lozenges and in base a Lion passant guardant Or.
 The lion passant is a visible heraldic sign of the royal favour.